 Before Launching Your Next Integration Take a Good Look

-by Mark Herndon, Chairman of the M&A Leadership Council
+by Mark Herndon, Chairman Emeritus, M&A Leadership Council

-It’s not a trick question: “How do you know you are ready to launch integration planning?”
+It’s not a trick question: “How do you know you're ready to launch integration planning?”
 Our answer?
 Not until you’ve done THIS – created a comprehensive Integration Strategy Framework (ISF).